 large_earthquakes

-layer and open the Layer Styling Panel.
+Panel.
 Switch to the Labels tab.Note: Changing the Project CRS does not change the CRS of the layers, but reprojects them on-the-fly to the chosen CRS for display.

 "Location Name" || ';' || 'Deaths:' || "Total Deaths"

 We have now finished the third part of this exercise.
-Your output should match the contents of the Earthquakes_Checkpoint3.qgz
+Your output

 folder.

-function in the QGIS expression editor.
+the QGIS expression editor.

 QGIS comes with a rich set of tools to create map layouts that allow you to add elements such as labels, images, legend, scale bar, north arrow, etc., to your map.
 It also allows you to export the map layout as an image or a PDF.
 We will now take the visualization created in the QGIS map canvas and create a print layout.
 1. Go to Project → New Print Layout….